Pre-auction strategic communication: Restricted seller

+\begin{proposition} Every threshold equilibrium under the unrestricted regime is also a threshold equilibrium under the restricted regime.
+Moreover,

+Thus the restricted regime strictly expands the set of sustainable thresholds, and the seller benefits from the restriction.
+In particular, every threshold sustainable under the unrestricted regime is also sustainable under the restricted regime.
+Moreover, the restricted regime admits strictly higher thresholds: first within the class of equilibria where the auction runs iff both bidders report $H$, and then beyond that within the class where the auction runs iff at least one bidder reports $H$.
+Thus there is a strong sense in which the restriction to a common reserve improves the seller's payoff. \end{proposition}

 While Corollary \ref{cor:full_commit} established that an unrestricted seller \emph{always} earns strictly less than her full-commitment payoff, Proposition \ref{prop:seller_optimal} shows that committing to a common reserve format allows her to achieve her full-commitment payoff as long as the outside option $c$ is sufficiently valuable to dissuade the seller from running the auction when both bidders report $L$.
 However, the seller's limited commitment still binds in some cases: if $c$ is not valuable enough to sustain the full-commitment solution as an equilibrium, the threshold $\tau$ must be lowered below $r^*$ to deter deviations by the seller.
-It is easy to see that seller's optimal threshold $\tau_S^*$ decreases with the value of her outside option.
-Furthermore, the following holds. \begin{proposition} Consider the seller's optimal symmetric threshold equilibrium in the restricted regime.
-As the value of the outside option $c$ decreases: \begin{enumerate} \item The equilibrium threshold $\tau_S^*$ decreases, and the seller's payoff decreases. \item The ex-ante probability that the seller runs an auction increases. \item Conditional on the seller running an auction, the probability that the auction results in no trade increases. \end{enumerate} \end{proposition} The comparative statics derived in proposition \ref{prop:comparative_statics} connect to empirical findings in the context of mergers and acquisitions.
-In particular, \cite{MS_18} examine the differences between \emph{target-initiated} and \emph{bidder-initiated} deals.
-Target-initiated deals begin with the firm approaching potential bidders, while bidder-initiated deals begin with an acquirer approaching the firm with an indication of interest of initial offer.
-In either case, the firm can choose to proceed with a negotiation with a single acquirer, or an auction \citep{bulow_auctions_1996}. \cite{MS_18} find that target-initiated deals are significantly associated with targets having lower profitability and poor recent stock returns.
-Additionally, they document that target-initiated processes suffer from significantly lower completion rates and higher withdrawal probabilities compared to negotiations.
+It is easy to see that as the value of the outside option decreases, the seller's optimal threshold $\tau_S^*$ also decreases.
+Furthermore, the following holds. \begin{proposition} Consider the seller-optimal symmetric threshold equilibrium $\tau_S^*$ in the restricted regime.
+As the value of the outside option $c$ decreases: \begin{enumerate} \item The equilibrium threshold $\tau_S^*$ strictly decreases, and the seller's payoff decreases. \item The ex-ante probability that the seller runs an auction strictly increases. \item The reserve price $r(\tau_S^*)=\max\{\tau_S^*,p_F\}$ strictly decreases as long as $\tau_S^*>p_F$, and remains constant at $p_F$ once $\tau_S^*\leq p_F$. \item Conditional on the seller running an auction, the probability that the auction results in no trade is constant while $\tau_S^*\geq p_F$, and strictly increases once $\tau_S^*<p_F$. \end{enumerate} \end{proposition}